 Sometimes a plastic children’s chair can provide stability and muscle awareness.
-A firm surface or cube chair can also be used for a more grounded affect.
-Even a plastic seat can be flexible, not still, though children with developmental disabilities benefit from.
+A firm surface, like a cube chair, can also be used for a more grounded effect.
+Even a hard seat can be flexible and provides security that some kids with developmental disabilities benefit from.
 For a softer, yet still supportive, option try the SensaSoft™ Cozy Chair.